vladk-ml/geescan/Documents/tests.md

 Important: You need to replace 1 in the $uri with an actual ID of an AOI in your database.

 Expects a status code of 200 and a JSON response containing the details of the requested AOI, or a 404 if the AOI is not found.

+/api/auth/gee (POST):

+Sends a POST request to authenticate with Google Earth Engine.

+Includes a JSON body with the project ID.

+Expects a status code of 200 and a JSON response confirming authentication.

+/api/aois/{aoi_id}/export (POST):

+Sends a POST request to export an AOI to GeoTIFF.

+Includes a JSON body with the image collection.

+Expects a status code of 200 and a JSON response containing the task ID.

+/api/export/status/{task_id} (GET):

+Sends a GET request to check the status of an export task.

+Expects a status code of 200 and a JSON response containing the task status.